 Check for socket looseness – Check to see if your appliances’/adaptors’ plugs fall out or stick out halfway when you plug them in.
 This may indicate damaged or worn out outlet mechanisms; particularly the outlet’s spring mechanism.
 This is dangerous because it could lead to a potential fire hazard called arcing or arc faults.

 Check for two-hole connection slots – Check to see if your outlets have two or three connection slots.
 Two-slot outlets are obsolete and cannot support newer electrical appliances; which require a much higher power output than these outlets can conduct.
 You should replace them with three-slot outlets as soon as possible; as continuing to use them could prove dangerous.

 Check for sparks, fluctuation, or smoke – Check to see if there are sparks or smoke when you plug your appliances into the outlet.
-This may indicate connection problems, and are a red flag telling you to replace the outlet right away.
+This may indicate connection problems and is a red flag telling you that you need an outlet replacement right away.
 If the power fluctuates when using appliances plugged into your outlet, this may be an indication of faulty wiring or some other electrical problem that can be addressed by replacing the outlet or the wiring.

 Wiretech Company Residential Electrical Service and Repair can help you with your outlet problems by performing an electrical safety inspection of your home.
 We can also repair and replace your electrical outlets.
 We’ve been providing professional residential electrical services in the Raleigh Area since 1990.
 Call us up at 919-372-4536 or contact us online for all of your questions and for more information.